 But if she starts talking to you, consider that a signal for you to start looking for the best moment to say something to her.
 I recommend using the "extension" technique: use one sentence or phrase that perfectly riffs on or emphasizes something that just occurred on screen.
 This takes a bit of skill, but when done well, it really works.

-6. Make it an experience.
+6. Make It an Experience

 Chances are, she has gone on a movie date before with any number of guys, so I suggest trying to make the date unique.
 This does NOT mean showing up at her door with a dozen roses, or any other overreaching wuss-like behavior.
-She might find that nice, and it may earn you a few temporary brownie points, but if you want to really make a lasting impression, you need to do it with your character, attitude and energy.
+She might find that nice, and it may earn you a few temporary brownie points, but if you want to really make a lasting impression, you need to do it with your character, attitude, and energy.

-First, recognize that a movie date (or any date really) contains a beginning, middle and end.
+First, recognize that a movie date (or any date really) contains a beginning, middle, and end.
 And when I say beginning, I don't just mean the typical pre-movie dinner.
-The date actually begins during the SETUP, i.e. the phone conversation beforehand.
-Plenty of women have pulled of a date because the guy didn't create the right kind of energy during the pre-date conversation and something she perceived as more interesting came up.
+The date actually begins during the SETUP, i.e., the phone conversation beforehand.
+Plenty of women have pulled out of a date because the guy didn't create the right kind of energy during the pre-date conversation, and something she perceived as more interesting came up.
 Defining this energy alone could take volumes, but just showing a genuine interest in her and what she has to say and showing the willingness to share a little about yourself (but not too much, just enough to keep the "mystery" going) can go a long way.
 To continue with the "multiple mini-date" concept I discussed earlier, after the movie ends, take her out to an ice cream or coffee shop for dessert.

 - Cement the memory of the experience you just shared.
 As I mentioned earlier, you should have mentally logged some of the most memorable parts of the movie to bring up in conversation later.
 Welcome to later.

-- Reassert the attraction by using body language and conversation to let her know you still find her interesting, engaging and special.
+- Reassert the attraction by using body language and conversation to let her know you still find her interesting, engaging, and special.

 Pick something that both you and her might enjoy, and then suggest doing that.
 Keep exact dates and times nebulous because that will provide the platform for the next phone call.
 Conceptually, you want to progress from "calling her up to go on another date" to "call her up to see each other again like we planned because we really enjoy each other's company" as quickly (but NATURALLY!) as possible.

 Conversely, if her body language and vocal tone screams "Get me away from this guy!", I suggest ditching any post-movie plans and ejecting from the situation with as much dignity as you can muster :).
 When you get home, review what you did wrong and don't make the same mistake next time.

 Most of society tells young men that if a girl agrees to go out with him, he should feel lucky.
 I reject this belief.
 Who you spend your time with should matter just as much to you as it does to her, and I don't think sitting in front of a movie for two and a half hours, not talking, poses the best opportunity to get to know someone.
 Dinner, while more intimate, brings up all sorts of questions about who pays, formality and generally carries more meaning than you may initially want to portray.
-I suggest the "weekend afternoon coffee date".
+I suggest the "weekend afternoon coffee date."

-Pick a corner at your local coffee shop, sit down and get to know each other.
+Pick a corner at your local coffee shop, sit down, and get to know each other.
 Who pays probably won't even come up because normally you buy your drink/snack before you sit down and it costs so little that no one would call you a cheapskate for letting her pay her own way.
 If the date goes poorly, your pocketbook will still come out intact.

 However, in preparation for the date to go well, I suggest going to a coffee shop/bookstore/music store combo, that allows you to naturally progress the date to shopping (there's that multiple mini-date concept again) giving an opportunity to discern whether or not she has good taste in music.
 I mean, as much as I love movies and I love the movie date, I definitely think you should keep that tool in the chest for later.